 July 4, 2024

-Government of Nova Scotia Policy Brief Submission
+Government of Nova Scotia Housing Policy Brief Submission

 July 4, 2024

-Government of Saskatchewan Policy Brief Submission
+Government of Saskatchewan Housing Policy Brief Submission

 *Submitted jointly with Hope Restored Canada, Regina & Area Sexual Assault Centre, Regina Transition House, Salvation Army Canada and Bermuda, Saskatchewan Landlord Association, and Sofia House.